Appendix 1 - Further guidelines - distance education

 Example: Relocating to another State – not eligible

-Decision: Martine is not eligible to be included in the Census as the family is relocating to another State (even though temporarily).
-Martine qualifies to attend schooling in New South Wales and the family is considered to have relocated to another State for the duration of the contract.
+Decision: Martine is not eligible to be included in the Census because the family is relocating to another state (even though temporarily).
+Martine qualifies to attend school in New South Wales and the family is considered to have relocated to another state for the duration of the contract.

 Retention of documentation

-All enrolment, attendance and related documentation used in completing the Census form is to be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.
+All enrolment, attendance and related documentation a school uses to complete the Census form is to be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.

 >> Appendix 2